chipsalliance/chisel/README.md

 cd chisel3
 sbt compile
 ```

-In order to run the following unit tests, make sure you have Verilator installed and loaded
+In order to run the following unit tests, make sure you have Verilator installed and on your `PATH`
-(Check this by running 'which verilator')
+(you can check this by running `which verilator`).

 If the compilation succeeded, you can then run the included unit tests by invoking: